-Width (same as the DPM standards)
+Width (DPM standards)

-- 10 feet is the minimum allowed for a two-way shared-use path (trails less than 10 feet wide need an exception by the City and may need a separate legal "trail maintenance agreement"). - 12-1 feet or greater is recommended for high-use areas and regional corridors, or in heavy use situations with high concentrations of multiple users, such as joggers, bicyclists, skaters, equestrians, and pedestrians.
+- 10 feet is the minimum allowed for a two-way shared-use path and is only recommended for low traffic situations. - 14 feet or greater is recommended for high-use areas and regional corridors, as identified in the Long Range Bikeway System, or in heavy use situations with high concentrations of multiple users, such as joggers, bicyclists, in-line skaters and pedestrians.